Hemorrhagic Shock in Emergency Medicine Medication

 Dopamine (Intropin)

 Stimulates both adrenergic and dopaminergic receptors.
-Hemodynamic effect is dependent on the dose.
+Hemodynamic effect is dependent on dose.
 Lower doses predominantly stimulate dopaminergic receptors that in turn produce renal and mesenteric vasodilation.
 Higher doses produce cardiac stimulation and renal vasodilation

 Norepinephrine (Levophed)

-Used in protracted hypotension following adequate fluid-volume replacement.
+Used in protracted hypotension following adequate fluid volume replacement.
 Stimulates beta1-adrenergic and alpha-adrenergic receptors, which, in turn, increase cardiac muscle contractility and heart rate, as well as vasoconstriction; result is increased systemic BP and coronary blood flow.

 Vasopressin (Pitressin)

-Has vasopressor and ADH activity.
+Provides vasopressor and ADH activity.
 Increases water resorption at distal renal tubular epithelium (ADH effect) and promotes smooth muscle contraction throughout the vascular bed of the renal tubular epithelium (vasopressor effects); however, vasoconstriction also is increased in splanchnic, portal, coronary, cerebral, peripheral, pulmonary, and intrahepatic vessels.

 Epinephrine (Adrenalin, Bronitin)